yosbelm/mychat/README.md

 ## Project Description

-This Django-based chat application offers a simple authentication/login system, automatic sending and receiving of messages, and displays messages sorted by received time.
-It shows the number of unread messages in chats, the last sent message, and a brief description of each user when their profile picture is clicked.
-The project is built with Django, utilizing some JavaScript for real-time messaging functionalities, and HTML/CSS for the frontend.
+This project is built with Django, utilizing some JavaScript for real-time messaging functionalities, and HTML/CSS for the frontend.

 This Django-based chat application offers the following features:
-- Simple authentication/login system.
+• Simple authentication/login system.
-- Automatic sending and receiving of messages.
+• Automatic sending and receiving of messages.
-- Messages displayed in chronological order.
+• Messages displayed in chronological order.
-- Unread message count for each chat.
+• Unread message count for each chat.
-- Display of the last sent message in each chat.
+• Display of the last sent message in each chat.
-- Brief user descriptions shown upon clicking profile pictures.
+• Brief user descriptions shown upon clicking profile pictures.

 ## Technologies Used
 - Python